 The doctors at Carolinas Center for TMJ Treatment & Facial Pain have TMJ specialists who can diagnose and treat your TMJ pain.
 As specialists with decades of experience in TMJ therapy, the experts at Carolinas Center for TMJ Treatment & Facial Pain will customize a treatment plan right for you.
 A comprehensive oral exam, medical history review, X-rays, CT scans, and 3D imaging are common first steps to determining the cause, severity, and treatment for a TMJ disorder.

 Temporomandibular joint (TMJ) disorders are often a cause of ongoing facial pain or discomfort during speaking, eating, and chewing.
 Dr. Haigler is a certified orofacial pain specialist who focuses on evaluating patients with oral and facial pain, determining the cause, and creating a treatment plan that allows patients to resume daily living without facial pain.

-TMJ Therapy In Charlotte, Gastonia, Rock Hill, Greenville, Greenwood, Simpsonville, Concord, and Lake Norman
+TMJ Therapy In Charlotte, Gastonia, Rock Hill, Greenville, Greenwood, Simpsonville, Concord, Columbia, and Lake Norman

 Carolinas Center for TMJ Treatment & Facial Pain provides first-class care to improve health and well-being while maximizing the patient experience.
 Every office is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) and outfitted with state-of-the-art digital imaging technology and surgical equipment to enhance our scope of practice.
 The high level of care we provide ensures every patient feels confident in their treatment while they receive safe and predictable results.